NEVADA

 (1860 - 1871), near Silver Springs

 Built by the CA Volunteers to protect mail routes and to subdue the Paiute Indians after the Pyramid Lake War.
 Also used as a relay station on the Pony Express Route, and as a recruiting station during the Civil War.
 This was the headquarters of the Military District of Nevada.
 Originally named Post on Carson River.
 Often called Churchill Barracks.
 Ordered abandoned in 1869, but remained at least partially garrisoned until 1871.
 The adobe fort was abandoned and now lies in ruin.
-Material from the fort was used to rebuild the nearby Buckland Stage Station (1859) in 1870.
-An attempt was made in the 1930's to reconstruct several buildings of the old fort, but that effort failed.
-Became a state park in 1957, including the Buckland station site.
+Materiél from the fort was used to rebuild the nearby Buckland Stage Station (1859) in 1870.
+An attempt was made in 1935 to reconstruct several buildings of the old fort, but that effort was discontinued before it could be completed.
+Became a state park in 1957, including the restored Buckland Station site in 1994.
 Admission fee.
+See also Ghost Towns.com

 Williams' Station